felipedbene/ah-ah-denis/README.md

 bash delete-and-redeploy.sh
 ```
 This will:
-	•	Destroy the existing S3 bucket and CloudFront distribution.
+	-	Destroy the existing S3 bucket and CloudFront distribution.
-	•	Recreate the infrastructure and re-upload files.
+	-	Recreate the infrastructure and re-upload files.

 Notes
-	•	CloudFront caching: If updates don’t appear, invalidate the cache:
+	-	CloudFront caching: If updates don’t appear, invalidate the cache:

 `aws cloudfront create-invalidation --distribution-id <DISTRIBUTION_ID> --paths "/*"`

-	•	Ensure AWS CLI is configured (aws configure).
+	-	Ensure AWS CLI is configured (aws configure).
-	•	Use a modern browser (Chrome, Firefox) for best performance.
+	-	Use a modern browser (Chrome, Firefox) for best performance.

-#Summary

-Step	Command
-1	Edit deploy-to-s3.sh to set the bucket name
-2	Run bash deploy-to-s3.sh to deploy everything
-3	Get CloudFront URL and access the game
-4	Run bash delete-and-redeploy.sh to reset everything

 🚀 Your Godot HTML5 game is now hosted and accessible via CloudFront!